 In 1992, the rector and vestry of Holy Apostles Episcopal Church, one of EDFW's parishes, announced the parish's intent to seek membership in the Antiochean Orthodox Church and to sever its relationship with EDFW, TEC, and "the rest of the Anglican Communion."
-Around then, EDFW's standing committee discussed developing a "future strategy regarding a parish that may try to leave and take diocesan property with them," and in early 1994, the committee finalized the membership of a "Protection of Diocesan Property Committee."
-The
+24 Around then, EDFW's standing committee

-24The standing committee agreed that the Holy Apostles rector and vestry had left them "no choice but to pursue in the manner required under the Canons of the Episcopal Church and the Diocese of Fort Worth," including obtaining a temporary restraining order and notices to inhibit and to excommunicate.
+24. The standing committee agreed that the Holy Apostles rector and vestry had left them "no choice but to pursue in the manner required under the Canons of the Episcopal Church and the Diocese of Fort Worth," including obtaining a temporary restraining order and notices to inhibit and to excommunicate.
 Three years later, a negotiated settlement cut short litigation between EDFW and the breakaway parish and returned full possession of the property in question to EDFW.

-25Later in 1994, one of the standing committee's members, the Reverend Keith L. Ackerman, resigned to become the Bishop of the Diocese of Quincy, which subsequently faced property issues similar to the ones in the instant case.
-See president of the standing committee was named as the property protection committee's chairman.
+discussed developing a "future strategy regarding a parish that may try to leave and take diocesan property with them," and in early 1994, the committee finalized the membership of a "Protection of Diocesan Property Committee."
+25 The president of the standing committee was named as the property protection committee's chairman.
 Also during the same time period, the standing committee questioned whether it had veto power over the Corporation's trustees.
 At their June 1993 meeting, the standing committee received the answer to its question-after a lengthy discussion between Canon James DeWolfe, Bishop Iker, and the Corporation's trustees, it was determined that the Corporation's trustees "had final authority in matters concerning Diocesan property."

 By 2000, TEC's General Convention had formed a task force to visit EDFW regarding the implementation of some of TEC's resolutions.
 In 2000 and 2001, the standing committee was faced with ecclesiastical charges involving Samuel L. Edwards, one of the priests then canonically resident in EDFW.
 Edwards had moved from Texas to begin acting as the rector of a parish in the Diocese of Washington despite having not been licensed to do so by the bishop pro tempore of the diocese in which that parish was located.
 See Dixon v.
 Edwards, 290 F.3d 699, 703, 705, 707 (4th Cir.
-2002).26 On December 17, 2001, the standing
+2002).26 On December 17, 2001, the standing committee issued a presentment